imballinst/react-bs-datatable/README.md

 * tableBody **(Required)**: Array of objects, each consists of `propNames` and `propValues`, depends on how many columns you define in the header.
 * tableClass: String.
 Classes used in `<table>` element tag.
 Default: `''`.
 * keyName **(Required)**: String.
 It is used to prepend the key property of children elements.
 * rowsPerPage: Integer.
 Initial rows per page.
+If this and `rowsPerPageOption` are provided but `rowsPerPage` is not a member of `rowsPerPageOption`, then `rowsPerPageOption[0]` will be chosen as the property instead.
+If not provided, then no pagination options will be rendered.
 Default: `undefined`.
-* rowsPerPageOption: Array of integer, each consists of pagination options.
+* rowsPerPageOption: Array of integers for pagination options.
 Default: `undefined`.
 * initialSort: Object, consists of `prop` (String) and `isAscending` (Boolean).
 Default: `undefined`.
 * onSort: Object, consists of keys and values.
 Key is the prop name and value is the quantifier function.
 Default: `undefined`.
 * labels: Object, consists of keys and values.
 Default: `{}`.
 Used to modify tabel labels such as: